publiccodenet/about/activities/codebase-stewardship/odoo-codebases.md

 * Who is in the community?
 * Where do they speak?
 * How is the codebase governed?
-* Does it look healthy?"
+* Does it look healthy?

 #### Scalability